MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/msochartfieldtype-enumeration-office.md

 ---
-title: MsoChartFieldType Enumeration (Office) ms.assetid: ce6b367d-d09f-4345-33e3-f181b1a9a41d
+title: MsoChartFieldType enumeration (Office) ms.assetid: ce6b367d-d09f-4345-33e3-f181b1a9a41d
 ms.date: 06/08/2017
 ms.prod: office
 ---

-# MsoChartFieldType Enumeration (Office)
+# MsoChartFieldType enumeration (Office)

 Specifies the type of data field to be inserted into a data label in a chart.